Austin Police Give Thumbs Down to Texting While Driving

 With woolly traffic expected this weekend, city officials are reminding Austin drivers that texting while driving is banned under city law.

-Police Chief Art Acevedo asked drivers to be especially aware of pedestrians around Zilker Park this weekend, which, of course, is hosting the Austin City Limits Music Festival.
+Police Chief Art Acevedo asked drivers to be especially aware of pedestrians around Zilker Park this weekend, which, of course, is hosting the Austin City Limits Music Festival this weekend.
 Acevedo says crashes are likely to happen when texters look up from their phones and overcorrect.

 To remind drivers not to text, Acevedo sported an orange thumb band, and encouraged others to do the same.